 In 2017 Bare Wax and Spa moved to its current location on East Main Street in Greenwood, and in 2018 Paula and Dean added the Lash Lounge.
-The couple, along with the help of Paula’s father Charles and Dean’s best friend Mark, built out the space, which included plastering, painting, decorating and more.
+The couple, along with the help of Paula’s father Charles and Dean’s best friend Mark built out the space, which included the addition of several service rooms, painting, decorating and much more.

-“My daddy and Mark were amazing assets to help us out,” Paula says.
+“My daddy, Mark and others were amazing assets to help us out,” Paula says.
 “It was tough.
 Through all of that we still had the spa open, so we were working 90-hour weeks.”

 All of their hard work has most definitely paid off.
-The spa attracts clients from surrounding areas including Avon, Shelbyville, Columbus, Muncie, Brown County, Bloomington, Bedford, Terre Haute and Richmond.
+The spa attracts clients from surrounding areas including Avon, Shelbyville, Columbus, Muncie, Brown County, Bloomington, Bedford, Terre Haute, Lafayette, Richmond and even Cincinnati.
 Paula even has a lash client who travels from Washington, D.C., twice per year.

 People come not only for the top-notch products and services, but also because they appreciate the heart and soul of the staff.

 “We have a heart for our clients and that’s the key to running a successful business,” Paula says.
-“If you’re in business for the right reasons, you’ll never struggle in business.
+“If you’re in business for the right reasons, every day is a great day!
 Maybe I’m a romantic, but I truly believe that.”

 Paula also believes in transforming lives.
 She refers to the spa as her outreach ministry, and says she regularly sees people come into the spa downtrodden and leave completely changed.
 She recalls a lady who came to the spa to have her lashes done.
 Afterwards the lady was crying, and when Paula asked if she was OK, the woman said she was crying happy tears and that her spa experience left her feeling pretty for the first time in a long while.